St. Maurice Methodist Church

 In summary, Winn Parish has a diverse and dynamic history that includes Native American settlements, the plantation era, the impact of the Civil War, and the economic transformation brought about by railroads.
 Today, Winn Parish continues to be a vibrant community that holds onto its heritage while embracing modern development.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Winn Parish, Louisiana.
+This timeline provides a concise overview of the key events in the history of Winn Parish, Louisiana.

 • 1800s - The area of what is now Winn Parish was inhabited by Native American tribes.